mdagois/gca/README.md

 The samples have been tested with RGBDS v0.5.1.
 The samples will be updated if there are any compilation issues introduced with newer versions of the RGBDS toolchain.
-Older versions of the toolchain are not supported.
+Older versions of the toolchain might work, but they are not actively supported.

 #### Scripts